alazycoder101/heroku-wordpress/wp-content/plugins/wpvivid-backuprestore/readme.txt

 == Frequently Asked Questions ==
 = What does WPvivid Backup Plugin do? =
-As the name says, WPvivid Backup Plugin is an all in one free WP backup plugin that enables you to easily migrate a WordPress site to a new domain, to perform manual and scheduled backups of your WordPress site, to back up to cloud storage and restore backups directly from your sites admin dashboard.
+As the name says, WPvivid Backup Plugin is an all in one free WP backup plugin that enables you to easily clone and migrate a WordPress site to a new domain, to perform manual and scheduled backups of your WordPress site, to back up to cloud storage and restore backups directly from your sites admin dashboard.
 = Does WPvivid Backup Plugin also migrate my site?
 Is it a free feature? = Yes, we have added website migration feature since version 0.9.14.
 Yes, it's a completely free feature.
 = How many cloud options does WPvivid Backup Plugin support?
 Are they free to access? = Out of the box we support Dropbox, Google Drive, Amazon S3, Microsoft OneDrive, DigitalOcean Spaces, we also support FTP, SFTP methods which you can use on any other remote storage provider supporting these methods.
-We are working hard to add more soon.

 Yes, all the cloud access is free.
 = Can I use WPvivid Backup Plugin to restore my site? =